shvetsgroup/squirrel-lang-idea-plugin/README.md

 This plugin is in early development stage.
-It has a basic feature set implemented, which allow basic use with Intellij IDEA or IDEA based IDEs, such as PHPStorm, PyCharm, etc.
+It has a basic feature set implemented, which allow basic use with Intellij IDEA or IDEA based IDEs, such as PHPStorm, PyCharm, CLion, etc.

 Currently, I don't spend much time working on it, so if you want to help with any todo item, then go for it, send a PR and I'll review it.